Create a deployment for a REST API in API Gateway - Amazon API Gateway

 Note

 If the updated settings, such as enabling logging, requires a new IAM role, you can add the required IAM role without redeploying the API.
-However, it can take a few minutes before the new IAM role takes effect.
+However, it might take a few minutes before the new IAM role takes effect.
 Before that happens, traces of your API calls are not logged even if you have enabled the logging option.

 Because a deployment represents an API snapshot and a stage defines a path into a snapshot, you can choose different deployment-stage combinations to control how users call into different versions of the API.
 This is useful, for example, when you want to roll back API state to a previous deployment or to merge a 'private branch' of the API into the public one.